 8) Problem solving: Problem Solving is the ability to apply Critical Thinking skills to identify, define, and solve problems in various contexts and situations.

-Learn how to turn challenges into opportunities with our Problem-Solving Training – Sign up today!
+Learn how to turn challenges into opportunities with our Problem Solving Training – Sign up today!

-Understanding the Critical Thinking process
+Understanding the Critical Thinking Process

 The Critical Thinking process is not a linear or rigid sequence of steps but a flexible and dynamic way of thinking that can be adapted to different situations and purposes.
 Let’s explore the Critical Thinking process:

-1) Identify the problem or question: What is the issue or topic that you want to think critically about?
+1) Identify the Problem or Question: What is the issue or topic that you want to think critically about?
 What is the purpose or goal of your thinking?
 What are the criteria or standards that you will use to evaluate the information and arguments?

-2) Gather and organise information: What are the sources of information that are relevant and reliable for your problem or question?
+2) Gather and Organise Information: What are the sources of information that are relevant and reliable for your problem or question?
 How will you collect and organise the information in a systematic and logical way?

-3) Analyse and interpret information: What are the main ideas, concepts, and arguments that are presented in the information?
+3) Analyse and Interpret Information: What are the main ideas, concepts, and arguments that are presented in the information?
 How do they relate to each other and to your problem or question?
 What are the assumptions, biases, and limitations of the information and arguments?
 How do you interpret and understand the meaning and significance of the information and arguments?

-4) Evaluate and synthesise information: How do you compare and contrast different viewpoints, arguments, and evidence?
+4) Evaluate and Synthesise Information: How do you compare and contrast different viewpoints, arguments, and evidence?
 How do you assess their strengths and weaknesses?
 How do you integrate and synthesise the information and arguments to form a coherent and consistent conclusion?

-5) Draw and communicate conclusions: What are the conclusions or solutions that you have reached based on the information and arguments?
+5) Draw and Communicate Conclusions: What are the conclusions or solutions that you have reached based on the information and arguments?
 How do they address your problem or question?
 How do they meet the criteria or standards that you have set?
 How do you communicate and justify your conclusions or solutions clearly and effectively to others?

 Fuel innovation with our Creative and Analytical Thinking Training – Sign up now!

-Significance of Critical Thinking
+Benefits of Using Critical Thinking

 Examples of Critical Thinking